boostorg/msm/include/boost/msm/backmp11/README.md

 ...

-// User-defined config
+// Custom config:
 struct CustomStateMachineConfig : public state_machine_config
 {
     using compile_policy = favor_compile_time;
 };
 ```

-**IMPORTANT:** The parameter `TDerived` has to be set to the derived class, if the `state_machine` class gets extended.

-## New state machine config for defining a context
+## New state machine setting for defining a context

-The config `context` sets up a context member in the state machine for dependency injection.
+The setting `context` sets up a context member in the state machine for dependency injection.

 If `using context = Context;` is defined in the config, a reference to it has to be passed to the state machine constructor as first argument.
 The following API becomes available to access it from within the state machine: